 Johnson received his B.S. in electrical and computer engineering from Carnegie Mellon (2008).
 He received his Ph.D. in electrical and systems engineering at the University of Pennsylvania (2014), and was a postdoctoral fellow in the Personal Robotics Lab, the Robotics Institute, at CMU.
 He was formerly a visiting researcher with Boston Dynamics, an electrical engineering Intern at iRobot, and a research assistant with the Biorobotics Lab (Snake Robot Lab) at CMU.

 Johnson’s work has been featured in many news stories, including interviews with the Associated Press and the Wall Street Journal, and in articles on technology news sites, including IEEE Spectrum, Gizmodo, Wired, and Engadget.
-He received a Young Investigator Award from the Army Research Office in 2019.
+He received an NSF CAREER Award in 2020 and a Young Investigator Award from the Army Research Office in 2019.
 He was a Best Student Paper Finalist at the IEEE International Conference on Robotics and Automation in 2013, and at the Climbing and Walking Robots Conference in 2012.
 He received the David Thuma Laboratory Project Award in 2008 from CMU and an honorable mention for the Computing Research Association’s Outstanding Undergraduate Award in 2008.

 Robots That Can Go Anywhere in the World

 2014 Ph.D., Electrical & Systems Engineering, University of Pennsylvania

 2008 BS, Electrical & Computer Engineering, Carnegie Mellon University

 Big picture, small robot